felipedelosh/AFE-PORTFOLIO/readme.md

 ## :warning:Advertencia

-- It´s only fot free GITHUB storage
+- It´s only fot free GITHUB storage not hav backend tecnologies.

 ## Autor